Thomas Griselle

 Thomas Griselle (1891–1955) was an American composer who wrote much chamber music.
 His Two American Sketches for piano won a $10,000 prize from the Victor Talking Machine Company in 1928.

+In later life he worked in Hollywood as an orchestra leader and musician.
+Despondent over his separation from his wife, he committed suicide in 1955.
+He willed his body to the school of medicine at the University of Southern California.